Kjue/gopro2gpx/README.md

 # Installation

-1. Clone the repo [gopro2gpx](https://github.com/juanmcasillas/gopro2gpx.git) in your machine, extract it.
+1. Clone the repo [gopro2json](https://github.com/kjue/gopro2json.git) in your machine, extract it.
 2. Ensure you have **python3**, **FFmpeg** and **FFprobe** installed in your system.

-3. Edit `config.py` and modify the following lines to point to your binaries:
+*Optional:* Edit `config.py` and modify the following lines to point to your binaries:

 ```python
      if platform.system().lower() == 'windows':